-FOOT PEDAL/PAD
+FOOT PEDALS/PAD

-Place your left foot on the brake pedal, and your right foot on the sensor pad.
+Place your right foot on either the pedestal sensor pedal or the floorboard sensor pad.
+Place your left foot on one of the left brake pedals.
 Turn the key ON and lift your left foot for a moment to cycle the brake.
 Return your foot to the brake pedal.
+Lift your right foot and return it to the sensor pad.